Fusion-Lightguns/P.I.G.S-PCBs/README.md

 - IR LED board will work with any IR LED gun system.

-- Keeboar2040 boards are interchangeable with pro micro.
-(Orginally designed for pro micro)
+- Top Shot ocb are jist buttons shaped like thier PCBS.

 ### Confused On How To Order PCBs?